 Driver technology from a decade ago is also pretty outdated, so delaying this purchase until you are certain you love the game is smart, and you should make a good quality (but still $300 or less) driver your first big splurge.

-We’ve listed the 6 Best Drivers For Under $300 in an extensive article you can read here, with the TaylorMade M2 (which has been used by Tiger Woods, Rory McIlroy and other multiple major winners) available in a very affordable price range, while still being a top performer.
+We’ve listed the Best Drivers For Beginners that you can read here, with the TaylorMade M2 (which has been used by Tiger Woods, Rory McIlroy and other multiple major winners) available in a very affordable price range, while still being a top performer.